rootwork/salsa-clave/README.md

 5. Open your local copy of **clave-core.js**.
 Copy the full text of that file.
 In Closure Compiler, highlight all of the existing text in the text box on the left-hand side and delete it.
 Then, paste the contents of **clave-core.js** into this text box.
-If you are combining your Salsa Clave files into one file (recommended), repeat this process with each of the other Salsa Clave files ending in **.js** that you've customized.
+If you are combining multiple Salsa Clave files into one file, repeat this process with each of the other Salsa Clave files ending in **.js** that you've customized.
 Be sure the code you copy from the other files comes after the code from **clave-core.js**.

 6. The default settings for Closure Compiler are good, so simply click "Compile."
 On the right-hand side, it will display the compiled code.
 There will